 When I was a little girl dreaming about singing on stage as part of a worship team, I had very little understanding of what that role required.
 Now that I have the privilege of not only singing with a praise team, but being a praise leader, I know that it’s about much more than singing a few songs or saying a few prayers.
 There is a spiritual weight to it.

 A few months ago, I kept running into this wall.
 I would pour time and energy into preparing excellent, thought-through, creative, truth-filled sets of music, but I felt like it wasn’t enough.
 Something wasn’t right.
 I knew part of this was perfectionism that I needed to let go of, but I also felt a discontent I couldn’t merely shake off.
 I was missing something.

 Make His praise glorious

-After I had cried all my emotion out, God finally spoke.
-God said, “What you have to bring is your heart.
+After I had cried all my emotions out, God finally spoke.
+He said, What you have to bring is your heart.
 It’s your integrity.
 It’s the choices you make day-to-day to obey Me.
 It’s the sacrifices you make and the battles you fight that no one else knows about.
 That’s what you bring.
 That’s where your anointing as a praise leader comes from.
 It’s not about musical skill.
 You have enough of that already; stop worrying about that.
-Bring your integrity.”
+Instead, flow from your integrity.

 That calmed me down.
 That made some sense to me.

-And then, God said, “And here’s part two, the other thing you need to keep in mind.
-I CHOSE YOU and APPOINTED YOU to this position.
+And then, God said, And, here’s the other thing you need to keep in mind: I CHOSE YOU and APPOINTED YOU for this.
 You need to SUBMIT to MY CHOICE and MY ANOINTING.
-SUBMIT!”
+SUBMIT!

 As God reminded me of that story, I got this picture in my head of a little girl spinning around and around in joyful worship, hands raised, eyes closed, a huge grin on her face, not noticing or caring what was going on around her, her little body energized in every movement she made.
 And I realized that is how God sees me.
 That is how God will always see me.
 No matter what my title or position in the church.
 No matter how others may see me or look up to me.
 To God, I will always be His little worshiper dancing her heart out, full of joy, exuberantly delighting herself in Him.
 And that is the place from which I am supposed to lead.
 Not from a place of pressure or performance, but from a place of childlike love and delight.